 The Razer Kaira Pro are alright for commuting and traveling.
 While they're bulky and do little to filter out the rumble of bus engines, they're Bluetooth-compatible, which should allow you to connect to your phone without the use of a dongle.
 They have low Bluetooth latency with mobile iOS and Android devices, which is good if you like to watch videos on your way into the office.
 They're also comfortable enough to wear for extended periods and have a near 20-hour battery life, so they should last throughout long trips.

 The Razer Kaira Pro are decent for sports and fitness, though this isn't their intended use.
 They're quite bulky and aren't likely to stay in place during intense workouts, but their wireless design eliminates the risk of an audio cable snagging on something and yanking the headphones from your head.
 They feel sturdy enough to take some minor drops and bumps and have a control scheme that places all essential functions within easy reach.

-The Razer Kaira Pro are good wireless gaming headphones.
+The Razer Kaira Pro are decent wireless gaming headphones.
 That have low non-Bluetooth latency, so you shouldn't experience a noticeable audio delay while gaming.
 Their boom mic also yields excellent recording quality and noise handling capability, so teammates should understand you clearly even if you're in a loud environment.
 Their companion app also features a broad range of configuration features, including equalizers for their sound profile and microphone.

 The Razer Kaira Pro are wireless-only and can't be used on a wired connection.